SharinPix Salesforce CLI Plugin

 ```

-This applies the local configuration back to the Salesforce org.
+This applies all supported local SharinPix configuration to the target org.

 {% hint style="success" %}